Latin names: Arripis trutta, A. truttaceus

 Wild Caught - Australia

-- VIC Corner Inlet Fishery, Gippsland Lakes Fishery, Ocean Fishery, Ocean Purse Seine Fishery Port Phillip Bay Fishery (388t 2010-11)
+- VIC Corner Inlet Fishery, Gippsland Lakes Fishery, Ocean Fishery, Ocean Purse Seine Fishery, Port Phillip Bay Fishery (10t in 2015)

-- WA South Coast Salmon Managed Fishery, South West Coast Salmon Managed Fishery (122t 2012)
+- WA South Coast Salmon Managed Fishery, South West Coast Salmon Managed Fishery (191t in 2015)

-Australian salmon is a fast-growing species caught in many commercial and recreational fisheries around Australia, with the highest catches in South Australia, Victoria and Tasmania.
-Stock health is assessed using different methods in different states, but indicators of fish stock health in all fisheries are positive.
+Australian salmon is a fast-growing species caught in many commercial and recreational fisheries around Australia, with the highest catches in NSW, SA and WA.
+There is some uncertainty in the overall stocks of Australian salmon due to lack of robust stock assessments; stock health is assessed using different methods in different states, and indicators of fish stock health in all fisheries are positive.
+Increasing catches of this species around the country, particularly in NSW where catches are currently at an all time high, should be supported by more information on stock status.